Photo:

 Jobs for teens

 Does your teen need something to do?
 Local libraries have volunteer opportunities that will earn kids work experience, community service hours and actual skills.
-Pierce County Library System has a Teen Volunteer League program (2024 program information will be available in April).
-At Seattle Public Library, teens can sign up to be Learning Buddies.
+Pierce County Library System has a Teen Volunteer League program (2025 program information will be coming soon).
 KCLS allows teens age 15 and older to volunteer.

 Kanopy Kids